 To spark some ideas that may help you enjoy the journey toward your final destination, we surveyed 932 people who’ve had a layover between international flights in the past year.
-From eating gourmet meals to shopping the duty-free stores or even getting a full night’s sleep, we’ve discovered the best ways to pass the time – and the airports where time seems to fly.
+From eating gourmet meals to shopping in the duty-free stores or even getting a full night’s sleep, we’ve discovered the best ways to pass the time – and the airports where time seems to fly.

 The Shorter, the Better?

 Overall, only 16 percent of survey participants enjoyed layovers.
 This might not be too surprising since a layover can be just one more obstacle between you and your dream vacation, job interview, or pets and loved ones.

 However, not everyone wanted to rush the layover process: According to our respondents, the ideal layover time was an hour and 24 minutes.
 Millennials surveyed may view layovers as more of a hassle, since their average ideal layover was just an hour and 22 minutes.
 Compare that to baby boomers, who said their ideal time was just over an hour and a half.

 That time preference crossed countries, too.
 Those in the U.K. preferred a longer layover than Americans; the difference was 14 minutes.